sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 **How do we address currency fluctuations?**

-Because we benchmark to US-based data and offer location-independent pay, we use currency conversations for international Teammates.
+Because we benchmark to US-based data and offer location-independent pay, we use currency conversions for international Teammates.
 The Sourcegraph Finance team is responsible for determining the currency conversion rate used when Teammates are paid in their local currency as opposed to US dollars.
 The currency conversion rate is applied to base salary and bonuses/commissions.

 To determine a fair and reasonable currency conversion rate, and in order to ensure that all teammates are paid consistently, the Sourcegraph Finance team will review currency conversion rates on an annual basis, and the currency conversion rates that are determined at these intervals will be used for all pay adjustments, and all new hires, for the 12 months following this review.